balupeddireddy08/FastAPI-for-AI-Projects/streaming/README.md

 ### 1. Streaming Response: The Rover Image Feed

 -   **Analogy**: Sending a giant poster through a tiny mail slot.
 Instead of trying to shove the whole thing through at once (which would fail), you cut it into small, numbered puzzle pieces and send them one by one.
 The receiver assembles them on the other side.
--   **Concept**: `StreamingResponse` allows you to send data in chunks.
-This is ideal for large files (like images or videos) because the server doesn't need to load the entire file into memory.
-It reads and sends one chunk at a time, keeping memory usage low and starting the transmission almost instantly.
+-   **Concept**: `StreamingResponse` is ideal for large files (like images or videos).
+Instead of loading the entire file into memory, the server reads and sends it in small chunks.
+This keeps memory usage low and starts the transmission to the user almost instantly.
--   **Code Explanation**: The `/stream/rover-image` endpoint uses an `async` generator function (`image_chunk_generator`) that `yield`s small pieces of a simulated image file.
-Each piece is sent to the client as soon as it's ready.
+-   **Code Explanation**: The `/stream/rover-image` endpoint uses `aiofiles` to asynchronously read an actual image file (`rover_image.jpg`) from the disk.
+It reads the file in small 4KB chunks and `yield`s the raw bytes.
+The `Content-Type` header is set to `image/jpeg` so the browser knows how to handle the data.

     ```python
     @app.get("/stream/rover-image")
     async def stream_rover_image():
-        """Streams a simulated high-resolution image from the rover chunk by chunk."""
+        """Streams a real image from the local filesystem chunk by chunk."""
         async def image_chunk_generator():
-            for i in range(10):
-                image_piece = f"[Chunk {i+1}/10: data.....]\n"
+            async with aiofiles.open("rover_image.jpg", mode="rb") as f:
+                while chunk := await f.read(4096):
-                yield image_piece.encode("utf-8")
+                    yield chunk
-                await asyncio.sleep(0.2)
-        return StreamingResponse(image_chunk_generator(), media_type="text/plain")
+        return StreamingResponse(image_chunk_generator(), media_type="image/jpeg")
+    ```

+    - **Terminal (`curl`) Example**:
+        ```bash
+        # This will stream the raw image data to a new file named 'received_image.jpg'
+        curl http://localhost:8000/stream/rover-image -o received_image.jpg
         ```

 ### 2. Server-Sent Events (SSE): The Live Telemetry Feed